MicrosoftDocs/sql-docs/docs/ssma/mysql/connecting-to-azure-sql-db-mysqltosql.md

 ## Next Step
 The next step in the migration depends on your project needs:

--   To customize the mapping between MySQL schemas and SQL Azure databases and schemas, see [Mapping MySQL Databases to SQL Server Schemas &#40;MySQLToSQL&#41;](../../ssma/mysql/mapping-mysql-databases-to-sql-server-schemas-mysqltosql.md)
+-   To customize the mapping between MySQL schemas and Azure SQL Database, see [Mapping MySQL Databases to SQL Server Schemas &#40;MySQLToSQL&#41;](../../ssma/mysql/mapping-mysql-databases-to-sql-server-schemas-mysqltosql.md)

 -   To customize configuration options for the projects, see [Setting Project Options &#40;MySQLToSQL&#41;](../../ssma/mysql/setting-project-options-mysqltosql.md)